hashicorp/terraform-provider-google/docs/d/google_container_engine_versions.html.markdown

 The following arguments are supported:

-* `zone` (required) - Zone to list available cluster versions for.
+* `zone` (optional) - Zone to list available cluster versions for.
 Should match the zone the cluster will be deployed in.
+    If not specified, the provider-level zone is used.
+One of zone, region, or provider-level zone is required.

+* `region` (optional) - Region to list available cluster versions for.
+Should match the region the cluster will be deployed in.
+    For regional clusters, this value must be specified and cannot be inferred from provider-level region.
+One of zone, region, or provider-level zone is required.

 * `project` (optional) - ID of the project to list available cluster versions for.
 Should match the project the cluster will be deployed to.
   Defaults to the project that the provider is authenticated with.